Synerty/synerty-peek/docs/overview/Overview.rst

 The Agent allows Peek to connect to other systems.
-There is nothing special about the agent implementation, it's primary purpose is to separate external system integrations from the Peek Server service.
+There is nothing special about the agent implementation, it's primary purpose is to separate external system integrations from the Peek Logic service.

-Peek Agent can be placed in other networks, allowing greater separation and security from Peek Server.
+Peek Agent can be placed in other networks, allowing greater separation and security from Peek Logic.

 Here are some example use cases :